 Films

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Can a man who's warm understand one who's freezing? -Aleksandr Solzhenitsyn Pocket Review, Title Diner, Studio Metro-Goldwyn-Mayer, Rating 4.5,
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.That which is far off, and exceeding deep, who can find it out? -Solomon, Ecclesiastes 7:24, KJV Pocket Review, Title Diner, Studio Metro-Goldwyn-Mayer, Rating 4.5,

 Diner: A movie that never gets old